KatalystDigital/shieldsign-core/templates/README.md

 ## Usage

-Templates can be loaded into ShieldSign via:
+Templates can be loaded into [Your Company] via:
 1. Web UI upload
 2. API template creation
 3. Direct database seeding